 - It can communicate data insights to other business stakeholders easily.

 How does data visualization convert raw data into actionable insights?
-Next, let’s discuss five best practices.

-5 Best Practices in Data Visualization & Reporting
+5 Best Practices in Data Visualization & Reporting:

-1. Deploy Visualization in Business Intelligence (BI)
+Deploy Visualization in Business Intelligence (BI):

-Effectively, data visualization can be thought of as the user interface of the BI system.
+Effectively, it can be thought of as the user interface of the BI system.Here are the steps to visualize the data in BI:

 - Define the data sources and types for visualization purposes.